ivanvoitovych/viewi-reactphp-demo/README.md

 }
 ```

 For `handle` method we will need `RequestsHandlerMiddleware` to process internal requests.
-Let's inject it in te constructor:
+Let's inject it in the constructor:

 ```php
 /**